sundowndev/underbase/README.md

 ## Current status

 The current API (v2.x) is stable and production ready.
-But **the project will be discontinued as of August, 2020** since it didn't match my expectations.
-Feel free to fork, contribute to keep the project up to date and maintained.

 ## Quick start